"

 Summary/Key Takeaways

-Ensuring course alignment between program-level outcomes, course outcomes, and module learning objectives is crucial for delivering a high-quality educational experience.
-It provides a clear and consistent framework for teaching and learning, supports the development of students’ knowledge and skills, and contributes to their overall academical and professional success.
-This chapter introduce three levels of course alignment, strategies for ensuring course alignment, and a comprehensive approach for achieving course alignment.
-When working on course alignment, it’s found that some instructors are struggling with writing measurable course outcomes and SMART learning objectives.
-Hence, the last two sections of this chapter discuss tips and tools for how to write measurable course outcomes and SMART learning objectives.
+Ensuring course alignment between program outcomes, course outcomes, and module learning objectives is crucial for delivering a high-quality educational experience.
+This chapter introduces course alignment, strategies for ensuring course alignment, and a comprehensive approach for achieving course alignment.
+Sometimes instructors struggle to write measurable course outcomes and objectives.
+Hence, the last two sections of this chapter discuss tips and tools for writing measurable course outcomes and SMART learning objectives.

-When writing a course outcome or learning objective, please note that
+When writing a course outcome or learning objective, remember the following:

-• Avoid words like understand, learn, review, explore, appreciate, believe, be familiar with, comprehend, know, and so on.
-They are not measurable or observable.
+• Avoid words that are not measurable or observable.
+Examples: understand, learn, review, explore, appreciate, believe, be familiar with, comprehend

-• Sometimes the criteria in one learning objective can be implied by words such as correctly and successfully.
+• Sometimes the criteria in a learning objective can be implied by words such as “correctly” or “successfully.”

-• Bloom’s Taxonomy is widely used as a framework for creating learning objectives.
+• Bloom’s Taxonomy is a widely-used framework for creating learning objectives.

 References